jdalton92/trading-bot/README.md

 DB_PASSWORD=<elephantsql-password>
 ```

-Then navidate to the server directory and install dependencies, and run the backend;
+Then navidate to the api directory, install dependencies and run the backend;

 ```sh
 $ cd api